#52:

 Mele Estrella is a director, choreographer, and educator who has been with BANDALOOP since 2002.
 As Artistic Director, Mele brings 2 decades of practice weaving vertical dance, dance theater, somatic facilitation. and ecological belonging to BANDALOOP’s dance making.
 Mele’s work bridges the everyday personal/social body with the dream body, proposing expanded possibility and awe in our time of poly-crisis.

-Mele co-directs Fog Beast, a cross-disciplinary group that affirms ecological connectedness in landscape, live arts and education.
+Mele also co-directs Fog Beast, a cross-disciplinary group that affirms ecological connectedness in landscape, live arts and education.
 He is a longtime member of the Joe Goode Performance Group.
 Passionate about creating space and sustainability for artists, Mele serves on the advisory boards for the Artists Space Trust and for Arts in California State Parks.
 He was a Cultural Space Ambassador for the Community Arts Stabilization Trust (CAST), a Leadership Fellow for the Association of Performing Arts Professionals (APAP), and is currently a Lucas Artes Fellow at the Montalvo Center for the Arts.

 About Damara Vita Ganley: